 Cases of illness/ absense affecting entry on day of event

 In the event of a dancer being absent on the day which then has an affect on the age section the team have entered, the team should then move to the appropriate age section before any of the teams commence.
 Teams dancing in the wrong age section on the day may result in disqualification or being placed last in their section.
 We therefore recommend that the teacher makes sure the team have entered a section that allows them to still stay in the 75% mark to allow for illness/ absentees on the day.
 Again this is the decision and the responsibility of the teacher to ensure the team have been entered correctly.

 Team marking criteria & feedback

 All teams will receive feedback passed directly to the team teacher within a week of the event.
 This will include written feedback and also ratings in specific areas we feel are important.
-Please see the link below for detailed information on how teams are placed at our events and the feedback given.
+Please click here to see more information on our marking criteria for teams.

 There should be 2 dancers that make up a duo.